jtyr/gbt/README.md

 - `GBT_RSEPARATOR=""`

-  The same like `GBT_SEPARATOR` but for the righ hand side prompt.
+  The same like `GBT_SEPARATOR` but for the right hand side prompt.

 - `GBT_CAR_BG`